Mongrel.io User Documentation

 -

 discardUnmappedColumns: When enabled, any columns beyond the number of defined headers are silently dropped.
-Only applies when the row has more columns than headers.

 -

 strictColumnHandling: Treats rows with column count mismatches as invalid rather than throwing errors.
-When enabled with headers, rows that don't match the header count trigger a validation event but parsing continues.

 Encoding